 Officers from the Berlin Police Department randomly visit all the schools in town.
 These visits establish familiarity with the staff and layout of the school.
 The visits also provide an omnipresent sense of security.
 The Berlin Police Department continues to work closely with school staff on emergency preparedness drills.
-We have officers in the elementary schools who teach DARE and School Resource Officers stationed at the high and middle schools.
+We have officers in the elementary schools who teach DARE and a School Resource Officer stationed at the high school.